trainees

 Value.
 The award guarantees an annual stipend of:

 Duration.
-Two years maximum, subject to annual review prior to renewal
+Three years maximum, subject to annual review prior to renewal

 The Education Committee Chair will be responsible for reporting to the Snyder Advisory Board on an annual basis regarding awardees, external funding awarded and finances.